nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

   </head>
 ```

-In order to include the JavaScript file directly from the `node_modules` folder, you need to configure your app to show this asset.
+For example, if your project uses [Express.js](https://expressjs.com/), in order to include the JavaScript file directly from the `node_modules` folder, you need to configure your main `app.js` file to show files from this folder
-Below is a sample configuration using [Express.js](https://expressjs.com/):

 ```
 app.use('/nhsuk-frontend', express.static(path.join(__dirname, '/node_modules/nhsuk-frontend/packages')));
 ```

+After configuring the `node_modules` path in Express.js you can reference the NHS.UK Frontend JavaScript by using:

 ```html
     <script src="/nhsuk-frontend/nhsuk.min.js" defer></script>